mh-in/EcologicalMonographs_Script_v1.0.0/README.md

   - _data/processed_data/
     - singleton176_mafft.fas
     - unique473_mafft.fas
-  - These are the exact files used for figures and tables.
+  - These are the files only used for analyses with python script included.

 Reproduce the analyses
 1. Place raw data under `data/` and processed inputs under `_data/processed_data/`.